ddamato/use-rove/README.md

 npm i use-rove
 ```

-**Important**: This implementation uses new JavaScript features (eg. [Array.at()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/at)).
-Please ensure your project can support or build process can transpile as required.

 ## Usage

 Assuming `items` is an array of objects (`props`) where each `item` has a unique `key` property.